nextflow-io/nextflow/docs/workflow.md

 }
 ```

-This example will produce the following index file.
+This example will produce the following index file:

 ```
 "id"|"name"|"fastq_1"|"fastq_2"